Please enable JavaScript to ensure auto alt text generation works properly

 If we have ever wondered whether AI can run a first round interview without hurting quality or candidate experience, we finally have large scale evidence.
 A new natural field experiment with 70,000 applicants compared human recruiters with AI voice interviewers and found that AI lifted job offers, job starts, and 30 day retention while keeping satisfaction steady.
-In plain terms, we can move faster and hire better without sacrificing the human bar.
+In plain terms, the study found that structured, AI-assisted interviews surfaced stronger signal for human decision-makers without degrading candidate experience.

 Below we translate the study into practical playbooks for lean teams.
 We highlight where AI interviews shine, where they can fail if left on autopilot, and how to build a simple, defensible workflow that gives hiring managers stronger signal with less effort.